 In the 41 common law states (as opposed to the few community property states), the court will split any debt incurred within the marriage period as it thinks equitable.
-That does not mean split in half; the court will attempt to make a “fair” assessment of the debts owed and what each partner can pay.
-Usually, the spouse who earns the most money will end up paying the majority of money due.
+That does not mean splitting in half; the court will attempt to make a “fair” assessment of the debts owed and what each partner can pay.
+Usually, the spouse who earns the most money will end up paying the majority of the money due.

 This differs in community property states, where both assets and debts are split 50-50